IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.IntegrationTesting/README.md

 Integration testing is a phase in the software development life cycle where individual software modules are combined and tested as a group.
 The purpose of integration testing is to ensure that the different components of a software application work together as expected when integrated.
 This is done to identify and address any issues that may arise when multiple modules interact with each other.

 This module adds an xUnit testing project to you ASP.NET Core application which contains Integrations Tests which can be run to validate your application is working end-to-end against containerized infrastructure like databases e.g. `MS SQL Server`, `Postgres` or `CosmosDB Emulator`.
-These tests do not replace Unit testing but rather compliment it ensure the individually tested pieces work together correctly.
+These tests do not replace Unit testing but rather compliment it ensuring the individually tested pieces work together correctly.

 This module uses `Test.containers` to spin up and host infrastructure in docker containers.